shram2k/SendEmailUsingNodeJs/README.md

 **Send Emails using Nodemailer and Sendgrid**

-In one of the project, I got requirement to enable user to ask for the demo.
-This small requirement was required to send email from html page.
+In one of the project, I got a requirement to enable user to request for the demo.
 In order to send emails I had to use some server side technology.
 I am a .Net developer hence initially thought to put this functionality in c#.
-However this was a small site with couple of html pages hence instead of migrating all to ASP.Net, I opted NodeJs. s
+However this was a small site with couple of html pages only hence instead of migrating all html files to ASP.Net or calling some APIs, I opted to choose NodeJs with nodemailer module.

 >>Node.js is a platform built on Chrome's JavaScript runtime for easily building fast and scalable network applications.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.